puavo-org/puavo-os/parts/conf/README.md

 ### Puavo Web

-Currently, configuration definitions (`/etc/puavo/device.json` et al.) from Puavo Web is converted to parameter assignments by `puavo-conf-mkdb`.
+Currently, configuration definitions (`/etc/puavo/device.json` et al.) from Puavo Web are converted to parameter assignments by `puavo-conf-mkdb`.
 In future, Puavo Web will support Puavo Conf natively and just provide a list of parameter assignments to configurable hosts.